ZhitianHou/zhitianhou.github.io/_pages/about.md

 # 🔥 News
-- *2025.09*: &nbsp;🎉🎉 Our paper "InfiMed-Foundation: Pioneering Advanced Multimodal Medical Models with Compute-Efficient Pre-Training and Multi-Stage Fine-Tuning" has been published on [arXiv](https://arxiv.org/abs/2509.22261).
+- *2025.09*: &nbsp;🎉 Our paper "InfiMed-Foundation: Pioneering Advanced Multimodal Medical Models with Compute-Efficient Pre-Training and Multi-Stage Fine-Tuning" has been published on [arXiv](https://arxiv.org/abs/2509.22261).
-- *2025.09*: &nbsp;🎉🎉 Our paper "InfiMed: Low-Resource Medical MLLMs with Advancing Understanding and Reasoning" has been published on [arXiv](https://arxiv.org/abs/2505.23867).
+- *2025.09*: &nbsp;🎉 Our paper "InfiMed: Low-Resource Medical MLLMs with Advancing Understanding and Reasoning" has been published on [arXiv](https://arxiv.org/abs/2505.23867).
-- *2025.09*: &nbsp;🎉🎉 Our paper "Large Language Models Meet Legal Artificial Intelligence: A Survey" has been published on [arXiv](https://arxiv.org/abs/2509.09969).
+- *2025.09*: &nbsp;🎉 Our paper "Large Language Models Meet Legal Artificial Intelligence: A Survey" has been published on [arXiv](https://arxiv.org/abs/2509.09969).
-- *2025.07*: &nbsp;🎉🎉 Our paper "QCSH: Quantization Controlled Semantic Hashing for Effective Similar Text Search" has been accepted to **IEEE SMC Conference 2025**.
+- *2025.07*: &nbsp;🎉 Our paper "QCSH: Quantization Controlled Semantic Hashing for Effective Similar Text Search" has been accepted to **IEEE SMC Conference 2025**.
-- *2025.04*: &nbsp;🎉🎉 Our paper "KnowJudge: A Knowledge-Driven Framework for Legal Judgment Prediction" has been accepted to **CogSci 2025**.
+- *2025.04*: &nbsp;🎉 Our paper "KnowJudge: A Knowledge-Driven Framework for Legal Judgment Prediction" has been accepted to **CogSci 2025**.
-- *2022.10*: &nbsp;🎉🎉 Our paper "Homogeneous ensemble models for predicting infection levels and mortality of COVID-19 patients: Evidence from China" has been accepted to **Digital Health**.
+- *2022.10*: &nbsp;🎉 Our paper "Homogeneous ensemble models for predicting infection levels and mortality of COVID-19 patients: Evidence from China" has been accepted to **Digital Health**.

 # 📝 Publications